SSA Print LogoSeismological Society of America

 ARTICLE IV Membership Meetings

 4.01 Annual Membership Meeting.
 The Society shall hold an annual meeting of the membership at the place and on the date that the Board determines.
-At the annual meeting, specified Directors shall be elected, the Board shall report the activities of the Society to the members, and other business shall be transacted as may be properly brought before the meeting.
+At the annual meeting, Directors shall be elected, the Board shall report the activities of the Society to the members, and other business shall be transacted as may be properly brought before the meeting.

 4.02 Special Meetings.
-The President, the Board, or five percent or more of the members may call special meetings of the regular membership.
+The President, the Board, or five percent or more of the members may call special meetings of the membership.

 4.04 Quorum, Voting.
 The presence of ten percent of the regular membership constitutes a quorum.
 Whenever a quorum is present, an act or decision made by a majority of the members is a valid act or decision.
-Proxy voting which conforms to the California Nonprofit Corporation Law is permitted at any meeting.
+Proxy voting which conforms to the California Nonprofit Public Benefit Corporation Law is permitted at any meeting.

 ARTICLE V Board of Directors